stAItuned/content-manager/articles/deep-learning-pytorch-template/DeepLearningPyTorchTemplate.md

 published: true
 ---

-# Increase your productivity with your own PyTorch template

 Over the last years I've built several deep learning projects in PyTorch, either for work or for academic projects.
 What I realized was that **I was actually writing and writing the same things**, except for the dataset class, model architecture, custom losses and a few minor things.